Basic Peace Officer Academy

-The Academy is limited to 60 seats and the application process is highly competitive.
-The first step in qualifying for this Academy class is passing the POST Academy Written Entrance Examination.
-That test will be offered on the Hanford campus in November of 2014.
-Testing will be limited to 400 seats.
+The Academy is limited to 62 seats and the application process has been highly competitive.
+The first step in qualifying for this Academy class is passing the POST Academy Written Entrance Examination (POST Pellet B).
+That test will be offered on the Hanford campus on October 18, 2014.
+Testing will be limited to 300 seats.
 There will be morning and afternoon test sessions available.
-Sign-ups for the written test will be accepted on this webpage beginning September 1, 2014.
+Sign-ups for the written test will be accepted on this webpage beginning September 2, 2014.
+There is a $10.00 fee for the pre-admission testing.
+That fee will be paid on-line when registering for one of the written testing sessions.

 If you have passed the POST Pellet B (Academy Entrance Examination) within one year of this test date, we will accept that score and waive the written test.
 The test score must be documented on the testing agency's letterhead.